emmanuelbernard/emmanuelbernard.com/blog/2012-08-01-i-succumbed-to-the-cult-of-vi.md

 ## Resources and conclusion

-- a stackoverflow question on [the philosphy of _vi_ commands](http://stackoverflow.com/a/1220118/200911)
+- a stackoverflow question on [the philosophy of _vi_ commands](http://stackoverflow.com/a/1220118/200911)
 - the thought process of someone [moving back to _vi_](http://stevelosh.com/blog/2010/09/coming-home-to-vim/)
 - everything you need to know on [tabulation and indenting in _vi_](http://tedlogan.com/techblog3.html)
 - graphical [cheat sheet](http://www.viemu.com/a_vi_vim_graphical_cheat_sheet_tutorial.html)